William Francis Buckley: Execution

+Aftermath

 On November 22, 1985, Ted Shackley, Buckley's friend and recruiter, traveled to the Atlantic Hotel in Hamburg, where he met General Manouchehr Hashemi, the former head of SAVAK's counterintelligence division.
-Also at the meeting on November 22 was Manucher Ghorbanifar.
-According to the report of this meeting that Shackley sent to the CIA, Ghorbanifar had "fantastic" contacts with Iran, but the CIA had designated him one year earlier as a "fabricator".
+Also at the meeting was Manucher Ghorbanifar.
+According to the report of this meeting that Shackley sent to the State Department, Hashemi said Ghorbanifar had "fantastic" contacts with Iran, but the CIA had designated him one year earlier as a "fabricator".
 At the meeting, Shackley told Hashemi and Ghorbanifar that the United States was willing to discuss arms shipments in exchange for the four Americans kidnapped in Lebanon, although Buckley was already dead at this point.

 Major General Carl Stiner stated that "Buckley's kidnapping had become a major CIA concern.
 Not long after his capture, his agents either vanished or were killed.
 It was clear that his captors had tortured him into revealing the network of agents he had established."
 According to the United States, Buckley had undergone 15 months of torture by Hezbollah before his death.
 After Buckley's kidnapping, three videos of Buckley being tortured were sent to the CIA in Athens.
 Interpreters noticed puncture marks indicating he was injected with narcotics.
 According to several sources, as a result of his torture, he signed a 400-page statement detailing his CIA activities.

-In a video taken approximately seven months after the kidnapping, his appearance was described as follows:
+In a summary of the content of a video taken approximately seven months after the kidnapping, Buckley's appearance was described as follows:

 Buckley was close to a gibbering wretch.
 His words were often incoherent; he slobbered and drooled and, most unnerving of all, he would suddenly scream in terror, his eyes rolling helplessly and his body shaking.
 The CIA consensus was that he would be blindfolded and chained at the ankles and wrists and kept in a cell little bigger than a coffin.

-On October 4, 1985, Islamic Jihad announced that it had executed Buckley.
-The United States National Security Council acknowledged in an unclassified note that Buckley probably died on June 3, 1985, of a heart attack.
-Buckley's remains were recovered by Major Jens Nielsen (Royal Danish Army) attached to the United Nations Observation Group Beirut on December 27, 1991, after they were dumped on a road near Beirut airport.
-His body was returned to the United States on December 28, 1991, and was buried at Arlington National Cemetery, in Arlington, Virginia.

-After Buckley's death, Hezbollah's concern for other hostages' health increased; Hezbollah captors inquired about the hostages' health and well-being.